vorakl/vbl/common.rst

 common - the library with often used functions
 ##################################################

-:slug: common
-:summary: The library with often used functions

 You can quickly get started using this library by taking a look on the examples_.

 Functions